jupiterhub/alj-java-challenge/readme.md

 - Restricted to Java 8, if not also change:
 - deps: upgrade to java 17 / Spring boot 3
 - deps: upgrade spring boot 2.x -> 3 (JDK 17 base/Foundation for AOT support/prep for vthreads - https://github.com/spring-projects/spring-framework/wiki/What's-New-in-Spring-Framework-6.x)
+- Control the roles of authentication for admin api (ie. h2-console, ROLE_EMPLOYEE_ADMIN ,etc.)
-- Use a stateless authentication via JWT
+- use a stateless authentication via JWT

 ### Instructions